 In case you missed it: “Slut Shaming: Petty, Insecure Behavior”

 Double standards and higher standers may sound obvious — hell, women apparently all live it to varying degrees — but what can you do to manage more effectively?

 One good habit to adopt is taking a moment to pause when you feel you are getting into the overkill range.
 Ask yourself why you feel compelled to do what’s driving you.
 Be honest with yourself and think critically about the answers that come up.
 If it’s because you “have to,” ask yourself why.

 Kim encouraged also thinking critically about the people who appear to juggle it all successfully.
 How do they do it?

 “There are some people who are naturally more energetic than others and may have a higher ‘setpoint’ for stress,” she explained.
 “This stress tolerance also ties into questions of resiliency, which is a huge hot-button topic in psychiatric research.”

 Resiliency, or your stress setpoint, supposedly can be raised and strengthened.
 According to the American Psychological Association’s “Ten Ways to Build Resilience,” it’s just a matter of seeking out social support networks, practicing self-care, setting boundaries and acceptance.
 The concept of resiliency, though, alludes to the idea our limits could (and should?) be bolstered.
 Which brings us right back to the idea of “just get more sleep” without considering the bigger, more complex issues.

 In the end, there are endless ways to approach things like double work duty and your own resilience.
 Find the avenue that works for you –- but don’t forget the underlying source.

-Erika Chan is a workaholic who doesn’t sleep.
+Erika is a workaholic who doesn’t sleep.
 Email her your tips and strategies for getting at underlying issues.

 Building resilience via choosing positivity and happiness may work for some, but not others.